 Daniel is summoned and questioned by the King.
 The king asks him if he is Daniel, indicating his ignorance of the man.
 Belshazzar also promises him the same reward as offered to the wise-men, a promotion to the third highest in the kingdom, essentially riches and power.
 Daniel is less respectful with Belshazzar than he had been with Nebuchadnezzar.
 He tells Belshazzar to keep his gifts and then describes Nebuchadnezzar’s glory, implying Belshazzar nothing lie Nebuchadnezzar

-The inscription consisted of four words, all monetary weights: A minah, a tekel (a shekel, 1/60 of a mina), and a parsin (a half, probably of a mina) are common coins.
+The Handwriting on the Wall consisted of four words, all monetary weights: A minah, a tekel (a shekel, 1/60 of a mina), and a parsin (a half, probably of a mina) are common coins.
 This is an odd message to have caused such a commotion during the wild party of Belshazzar!
 This interpretation was first suggested in 1886 by Clermont-Ganneau (cited by Driver, Daniel, 69) and is accepted by many scholars.

 Daniel tells Belshazzar that the hand was “sent out” by God (it was not God’s hand).
 The sending of the hand is another element of the imperial rule of God theme in this chapter.
 A king would not go himself and inscribe a message on a wall, he would send someone to do it for him.
 So to the sovereign Lord has sent an ambassador to place an inscription on the wall of Belshazzar’s palace.
 Daniel does not call upon God to help him read the inscription because it is not a mystery – Daniel is simply doing his job as a royal scribe reading the inscription for the king (Polaski, 659).